Premonición

-Premonición is the third studio album by David Bisbal that was released on 3 October 2006.
+Premonición (Premonition) is the third studio album by David Bisbal that was released on 3 October 2006.
 By 9 October it was certified 5× platinum for shipping 400,000 copies in Spain.

 Singles

 "Soldado De Papel" (Paper Soldier) was the third promotional single to be released from the album.
 The single features Spanish singer Tomatito.

 The single was intended for TV promotion.
 In the song's lyrics, David Bisbal denounces using minors in armed conflicts.
 The money generated from Bisbal's copyright of "Soldado De Papel" will be donated to the "Spanish Coalition to finish with the Utilization of Children and Girls Soldiers".

 Notable events

 The following took place in 2006: